jvineis/DEEP-CORE-MANUSCRIPT/BINNING-and-dereplication/readme.md

     anvi-run-kegg-kofams -c ${SAMPLE}/${SAMPLE}.db --kegg-data-dir /work/jennifer.bowen/JOE/DBs/ANVIO-KEGG-kofams-db/ -T 20
     bowtie2-build -f ASSEMBLIES/${ASSEMBLY}_filter_contigs.fa ASSEMBLIES/${ASSEMBLY}_filter_contigs

+### execute the script using your slurm scheduler "shown below".
+If you don't have a slurm scheduler, you will need to alter pretty much everyting in this document.

+    sbatch x_gen-contigs-and-bowtie.shx

 ##  3. Map the reads from each of the metagenomic samples to each of the assemblies using bowtie, generate a filtered bam file that includes only the reads that mapped, and generate a profile database.
 To accomplish this, I generate a script for each of the samples and then run them in a way that doesn't overwhelm the server.

 #### a. generate the scripts